Vatshank/vatshank.github.io/_posts/2023-10-31-flash-attention.md

 where the $softmax$ is applied row-wise.

 And there we go.
-That's really all the deep learning background we need to make sense of this.{% sidenote "1" "But, if you want to review self-attention or transformers, check out [this post](https://peterbloem.nl/blog/transformers){:target="_blank"}." %}
+That's really all the deep learning background we need to make sense of this.{% sidenote "1" "But if you want to review self-attention or transformers, check out [this post](https://peterbloem.nl/blog/transformers){:target="_blank"}." %}

 Let's assign variables to the intermediate steps so we can refer back to them later in the post -- $ S =  \frac {QK^T} {\sqrt{d}}$ and $P = softmax(S)$ making our output $O = PV$.

 In words, we are performing three operations -- a matrix multiplication, followed by a row-wise softmax, followed by another matrix multiplication.
 In code{% sidenote "ein" "Using *einsum* here because it is *awesome*.
 If you are unfamiliar, [this](https://ajcr.net/Basic-guide-to-einsum/){:target="_blank"} should help.
-If you are familiar, but not quite comfortable with it yet, I highly recommend working through the code-snippets in this [excellent paper](https://arxiv.org/abs/1911.02150){:target="_blank"} that introduced Multi-Query-Attention." %}, it looks like so --
+If you are familiar but not quite comfortable with it yet, I highly recommend working through the code-snippets in this [excellent paper](https://arxiv.org/abs/1911.02150){:target="_blank"} that introduced Multi-Query-Attention." %}, it looks like so --

 ```python